MikeWhite-ZP/USA-Luxury-Limo-Service/replit.md

 # USA Luxury Limo

 ## Overview
-USA Luxury Limo is a full-stack Progressive Web Application (PWA) designed as a comprehensive luxury transportation booking platform.
+USA Luxury Limo is a full-stack Progressive Web Application (PWA) with native mobile app capabilities, designed as a comprehensive luxury transportation booking platform.
 It aims to streamline the booking process by offering real-time pricing, fleet management, and multi-role user authentication for passengers, drivers, and dispatchers.
 Key capabilities include flight search integration, advanced payment options, and driver document management, providing an efficient solution for luxury transportation services.
-The project's ambition is to be a leading solution in the luxury transportation market, offering an intuitive and efficient booking experience.
+The application can be deployed as a web app, PWA, or native iOS/Android apps using Ionic Capacitor.
+The project's ambition is to be a leading solution in the luxury transportation market, offering an intuitive and efficient booking experience across all platforms.

 ## User Preferences
 Preferred communication style: Simple, everyday language.